 - TransANT consists of two parts:

-- 1. Standardized flatbed (available in different lengths)
+- 1. Standardized superstructure (available in different lengths)

 - 2. Modular design (easily exchangeable and available in a variety of different industry-specific versions)